18F/uswds-jekyll/pages/guide/Ceres_RStudio_Server_User_Guide.md

 Note that while the RStudio session is running you can connect and disconnect to/from the RStudio Server multiple times.
 Every click on the "Connect to RStudio Server" button will open a new browser tab.

 Also note that once you click on the "Launch" button and a new session starts, requested resources will be allocated to your job and won't be available to other users even if you don't run anything in the RStudio.
 Please be considerate, request only resources that you need for your tasks and remember to delete the session when done.

+For tips and tricks refer to the [previous section](#rstudio-server-on-ceres) and to the RStudio Tutorial at [https://www.dataquest.io/blog/tutorial-getting-started-with-r-and-rstudio/#tve-jump-173bb2584fe](https://www.dataquest.io/blog/tutorial-getting-started-with-r-and-rstudio/#tve-jump-173bb2584fe).

 # RStudio Server through VPN or ssh tunnel